farrenangelica/Image-Denoising-Convolutional-Autoencoder-DL/README.md

 ## 🔍 Exploratory Data Analysis (EDA)

 EDA was performed to understand the image characteristics before training:
-- **Histogram analysis** — Checked pixel intensity distributions to identify brightness and contrast ranges.
+- **Histogram analysis**: Checked pixel intensity distributions to identify brightness and contrast ranges.
-- **Image visualization** — Observed texture, lighting uniformity, and structure of the shell object.
+- **Image visualization**: Observed texture, lighting uniformity, and structure of the shell object.
-- **Noise simulation** — Applied Gaussian noise to verify realism and complexity of generated noisy data.
+- **Noise simulation**: Applied Gaussian noise to verify realism and complexity of generated noisy data.

 > EDA ensures that the preprocessing pipeline and model architecture are well-suited to the image characteristics and noise type.